 Middlebrook School is a public middle school in Wilton.
-1,058 children attend Middlebrook School and identify mostly as White, non-Hispanic; Asian; and Asian/Pacific Islander.
-2% of the 1,058 students here have subsidized lunches.
-The student to teacher ratio at Middlebrook School is 13:1.
+1,058 students go to Middlebrook School and identify as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+2% of the 1,058 students here are paying reduced lunch prices.
+The ratio of students to teachers at Middlebrook School is 13:1.
 Connecticut Friends School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 - Video film production

 |Students eligible for free or reduced-price lunch program||2%||2%|

 High marks from us!
 We are totally new to Wilton--moved here from France.
 1 kid in 6th grade & 1 in 7th grade. @first meeting I had with my 7th grader's teachers they drew up an action plan with specific bullet points and e-mailed it to me.
 I was floored-so proactive!
 The team leader Mr. Ellis followed-up to check in later too.
 If anything the teachers seem too available to parents here in this country as in parents have SO MUCH say in their kids education it is a wonder the teachers have time to teach but they do.
 And they do it well.
 As for Wilton "kids with silver spoons" in their mouths We have not found that to be the case.
 Sure there are wealthy privileged people here but we have found aware families who help in their community and have a social responsibility mindset We come from development work in international organizations and there are plenty of people here who care about their community and the world at large.
 Maybe he/she just met the wrong people and it tainted their whole experience?
 My kids are welling their skin here.
 Teachers are fab and hard-working.
 It is obvious they _LIKE_ kids & their colleagues.
 Big school big heart & well organized.